Disc herniation: Treatment

 In the majority of cases spinal disc herniation can be treated successfully conservatively, without surgical removal of the herniated material.
-Sciatica is a set of symptoms associated with disc herniation.
+Sciatica is a set of symptoms associated with lumbar disc herniation.
 A study on sciatica showed that about one-third of patients with sciatica recover within two weeks after presentation using conservative measures alone, and about three-quarters of patients recovered after three months of conservative treatment.
-However the study did not indicate the number of individuals with sciatica that had disc herniations.
+However, sciatica may also less commonly be caused by nerve compression by muscles, tumors and other masses, and the study did not indicate the number of individuals with sciatica that had disc herniations.

 Initial treatment usually consists of nonsteroidal anti-inflammatory drugs (NSAIDs), but long-term use of NSAIDs for people with persistent back pain is complicated by their possible cardiovascular and gastrointestinal toxicity.

 Epidural corticosteroid injections provide a slight and questionable short-term improvement for those with sciatica, but are of no long-term benefit.
 Complications occur in up to 17% of cases when injections are performed on the neck, though most are minor.
 In 2014, the US Food and Drug Administration (FDA) suggested that the "injection of corticosteroids into the epidural space of the spine may result in rare but serious adverse events, including loss of vision, stroke, paralysis, and death", and that "the effectiveness and safety of epidural administration of corticosteroids have not been established, and FDA has not approved corticosteroids for this use".

-Lumbar disc herniation
+Lumbar disc herniation (LDH)

 Non-surgical methods of treatment are usually attempted first.
 Pain medications may be prescribed to alleviate acute pain and allow the patient to begin exercising and stretching.
 There are a number of non-surgical methods used in attempts to relieve the condition.
 They are considered indicated, contraindicated, relatively contraindicated, or inconclusive, depending on the safety profile of their risk–benefit ratio and on whether they may or may not help: